-- 1. enter into or materially vary any licence or other similar agreement relating to intellectual property to be licensed to or by the Company which is otherwise than in the ordinary course of the Business; - 2. appoint or remove the auditors of the Company; - 3. alter the Company's accounting reference date; - make any significant change to any of the Company's accounting or reporting practices other than conforming with any changes made to the accounting standards adopted by the Company; - 5. approve the annual accounts of the Company; - 6. determine the amount of, or any increase in, remuneration payable to any directors from time to time; - 7. establish or amend any pension scheme (i.e. for employees of the Company); - 8. subject to FCA rules, enter into any agency, distribution or similar agreement which confers or is expressed to confer any element of exclusivity as regards any goods or services the subject of such agreement or as to the area of the agreement or vary such an agreement to include any such exclusivity; - 9. incur in any financial year any item or series of items of capital expenditure including finance leases (but excluding operating leases) of more than £5,000,000 (unless provided for in the Initial Strategic Plan or any Subsequent Strategic Plan); - 10. enter into or vary any operating lease either as lessor or lessee, of any plant, property or equipment of a duration exceeding 5 years or involving aggregate premium and annual rental payments in excess of £100,000 (unless provided for in the Initial Strategic Plan or any Subsequent Strategic Plan); - 11. adoption of (and any amendment of) any written conflicts policy; - 12. approval of any conflict or potential conflict of interest any director may have which would preclude him or her from being included in the quorum of any meeting of the directors; - 13. appointment of any subsequent director, any alternate director (who is not at the time a director of the Company) and including, for the avoidance of doubt any subsequent Chair in accordance with the Companies Act 2006 or otherwise; - 14. removal of any director and, for the avoidance of doubt, the Chair in accordance with the Companies Act 2006 or otherwise; and - 15. approving and adopting a Subsequent Strategic Plan (including the Annual Budget) and/or amending any such Plan.
+- 1. enter into or materially vary any licence or other similar agreement relating to intellectual property to be licensed to or by the Company which is otherwise than in the ordinary course of the Business; - 2. appoint or remove the auditors of the Company; - 3. alter the Company's accounting reference date; - 4. make any significant change to any of the Company's accounting or reporting practices other than conforming with any changes made to the accounting standards adopted by the Company; - 5. approveany proposal not to table the annual accounts of the Companyat the Company's annual general meeting; - 6. determine the amount of, or any increase in, remuneration payable to any directors from time to time approve the remuneration policy for any directors from time to time and to assist in the approval of the policy the Company will provide such information to support the Shareholders in exercising their authority with respect to the reserved matter as may be reasonably required and at all times in line with good remuneration disclosure practice in the United Kingdom, including but not limited to the UK Corporate Governance Code, and shall confirm indications of remuneration amounts implied under the policy; - 7. establish or amend any pension scheme (i.e. for employees of the Company); - 8. subject to FCA rules, enter into any agency, distribution or similar agreement which confers or is expressed to confer any element of exclusivity as regards any goods or services the subject of suchagreement or as to the area of the agreement or vary such an agreement to include any suchexclusivity; - 9.8. incur in any financial year any item or series of items of capital expenditure including finance leases (but excluding operating leases) of more than £5,000,000 (unless provided for in the Initial Strategic Plan or any Subsequent Strategic Plan); - 10. enter into or vary any operating lease either as lessor or lessee, of any plant, property or equipment of a duration exceeding 5 years or involving aggregate premium and annual rental payments in excess of £1500,000 (unless provided for in the Initial-Strategic Plan or any Subsequent Strategic Plan)such other amount as the Company and the Shareholders may determine from time to ; - 11. adoption of (and any amendment of) any written conflicts policy; - 129. approval of any conflict or potential conflict of interest any director may have which would preclude him or her from being included in the quorum of any meeting of the directors;

+13.10 appointment of any subsequentthe Chair and any director, any alternate director (who is not at the time a director of the Company) and including, for the avoidance of doubt any subsequent Chair in accordance with the Companies Act 2006 or otherwise;

+- 14.11 removal of any director and, for the avoidance of doubt, the Chair in accordance with the Companies Act 2006 or otherwise; and - 15.12 approving and adopting a Subsequent Strategic Plan (including the Annual Budget) and/or amending any such ₽plan.